Tuesday, October 31, 2023

 Knight Totan, the Unmoving (6 HD)

 Inertial Bulwark - Knight Totan wields only a tower shield.
-They decreases their AC by 1 and become immobile each time they take damage, until they willingly move.
+They decrease their AC by 1 and become immobile each time they take damage, until they willingly move.
 If hit while immobile, Knight Totan may roll HD.
 Their shield gains Xd4 damage on the next attack they make each time this ability triggers.

 Lady Prim, the Amalgam